 Artists, educators, and curators lead professional development days that are designed to guide educators through methods that bring contemporary art into the classroom.
-The multifaceted programs expose educators to contemporary art history and offer tools to inspire critical thinking, focusing on the integration of art and ideas with school curricula.
+The multifaceted programs expose educators to contemporary art history and offer tools to inspire critical thinking, focusing on the integration of art and ideas in New Museum exhibitions with school curricula.
 The New Museum encourages educators of all disciplines to participate.
-The next Professional Development Workshop for Educators is April 2, 2020, from 4 p.m. to 6:30 p.m.
-See events calendar for details and required registration.
+For more information on upcoming workshops and to be added to our email list, please contact email@example.com to be added to our email list.

 The New Museum offers discounted annual memberships for teachers.
 For more information, please contact 212.219.1222 ×234 or firstname.lastname@example.org